 Keep up Appearances

 You should definitely work to keep your house and yard from being a blight on the neighborhood.
+You may be wondering, how much does lawn care cost?
+Lawn mowing and maintenance cost breakdown can be found from reputable companies online.
 Everyone on the block not only wants to keep property values high, but they also appreciate seeing a well-maintained house when they stroll up and down the street.
 After all, imagine how you may feel if you worked all day on maintaining your space, then having to stare at another rundown property the rest of the week.

 It does not take a great deal of effort to be neighborly.
 On the other hand, you may have to work hard to repair the damage if interactions become strained.
 Putting in that little effort can help you sleep better at night knowing you and all of your neighbors have each others’ backs.